jacubero/aws-architect-associate/docs/network.rst

 Elastic network interface
 -------------------------

+An elastic network interface (ENI) is a logical networking component in a VPC that represents a virtual network card.
+You can attach a network interface to an EC2 instance in the following ways:

+* When it's running (hot attach).

+* When it's stopped (warm attach).

+* When the instance is being launched (cold attach).

 You always have an ENI attached to an instance, it is the default ENI and cannot be modified.
 You can attach more than one ENI to an EC2 instance and they can be moved to another EC2 instance.
 In general, the ENIs of an EC2 instance are attached to different subnets.
 Each ENI have a private IP address and a public IP address, optionally you can have up to 4 private IP addresses and 4 public IP addresses.

 .. figure:: /network_d/eniv.png